jamessouth/paint-demo/art.md

 ```
 ##Generating arbitrarily-shaped elements

-Lastly, we can use Houdini to carve any shape out of a div with the `mask-image` property.
+We can use Houdini to carve any shape out of a div with the `mask-image` property.
 Any element we do this to will still occupy a rectangle in the CSS box model of course, but within its box we can achieve any look we want.
 For this third demo, I went a little crazy:  I re-created the POP! explosion lithograph Roy Lichtenstein made for the cover of the April 25, 1966 issue of *Newsweek*.
 This one only works in Chrome because the polyfill does not like multiple `paint` values in a single stylesheet.
 ```html
   <!--index3.html -->
   <body class="shape">